When you’re at elementary school an enormous amount of time and effort is dedicated to developing your writing skills.

-Simplicity is the key.
+Simplicity is in fact the key when it comes to clarity.
 One point per sentence is a good rule to follow.
-As a guideline, a sentence shouldn’t have more than two commas in it.
-More than this and it inevitably becomes convoluted and confusing.
+As a guideline, your teen’s essay sentences probably shouldn’t have more than two commas in them.
+More than this and the sentence is likely to become convoluted and confusing.

-Help your teen keep their sentences short and to the point, and straight away their writing will read so much better.
+Help your teen keep their sentences short and to the point, and immediately their writing should evince greater clarity.

-You might see you teen writing something like “he was told off from [instead of by] his parents” or “the girl took pride of [instead of in] her achievement”.
-In fact sometimes when I read over things I’ve written I still use incorrect prepositions, which is why it’s so important to proof-read!
+You might see you teen writing something like “he was told off from [instead of by] his parents”, or, “the girl took pride of [instead of in] her achievement”.
+(Confession time: When we read over things we’ve written we still use incorrect prepositions, which is why it’s so important to proof-read!)

-As Miles Davis said, less is more.
-And even though this isn’t an article about jazz, it still sums up this third rule.
+I love this quote from Miles Davis (others have probably said it too!), and even though this isn’t an article about jazz, it still sums up this third rule perfectly.

 Verbose writing is not fun to read.
 It screams at the reader that you don’t really understand what you’re writing about so you’re going to take five sentences to explain it instead of two.

-Writing concisely is something your teen will develop overtime.
-Don’t expect them to nail it overnight.
+Learning how to write more concisely is something your teen can develop overtime.
+Don’t expect them to produce beautifully written pros overnight.

-They can start off simply — when they’re reviewing their work, get them to ask themselves — is there a better way to word that sentence? or is there a way I can make this point using fewer words?.
+It’s probably best if they start off simply — when they’re reviewing their work (a draft essay, perhaps), get them to ask themselves — is there a better way to word that sentence? or, is there a way I can make this point using fewer words?

-All of these things will take time to develop.
-But have a chat with your teen about these three rules, and go back to them next time your teen has to write something for school and see if they’ve taken them on board.
+Have a chat with them about these three rules, and revisit them next time your teen has to write something for school to see if they’ve taken them on board.